I like playing around with JavaScript and/or Tracery and making silly little generators;

 In Minecraft everything is pixelated.
 My son and I were discussing custom textures for an item for a mini game we were planning - We wanted to make a bunch of little aliens like from Space Invaders.
 But my son was worried about how to design them, so I was explaining how one could make a random generator to make a ton of them and pick his favorites.

-I'd been playing with that idea in the back of my head for a while, trying to figure out how to do something like that in tracery when I learned about the Pixel Monsters Bot and was a little sad that the idea had already been done, but the bot was down, and the maker seemed unreachable, so I still kept tossing the idea around in my head until I just couldn't help it, and started writing the Tracery.
+I'd been playing with that idea in the back of my head for a while, trying to figure out how to do something like that in Tracery when I learned about the Pixel Monsters Bot and was a little sad that the idea had already been done, but the bot was down, and the maker seemed unreachable, so I still kept tossing the idea around in my head until I just couldn't help it, and started writing the Tracery.

 My idea definitely wasn't original, and the Tracery code is definitely longer than the Python or JavaScript used in those places, but it was still super cool.
 Tracery is a remarkably “simple” language which can make some amazingly “complicated” results and it felt good to be able to produce something so cool with such easy and simple tools.
 And I definitely liked how I could just throw my code up on Cheap Bots Toot Sweet or Blue Bots Done Quick and have an “instant” bot!